ucb-allstars-project-1/movie-cocktail-combo/README.md

 # MovieMix & Sip

 ## Description
 The ultimate movie companion for film enthusiasts and cocktail aficionados.
 With MovieMix & Sip, you can effortlessly elevate your movie nights.
 The interactive application allows the user to enter the film of their choice, explore in-depth film details, and find the perfect cocktail to complement their viewing experience.
-Use it for movie get-togethers with friends, Netflix-and-chill date nights, or as an spectacular solo saga.
+Use it for movie get-togethers with friends, Netflix-and-chill date nights, or as a spectacular solo saga.

 ## Installation